astronomer/airflow-provider-sample/README.md

 2. cd into provider directory
 3. Run `python3 -m pip install build`
 4. Run `python3 -m build` to build the wheel
-5. Find the .whl file in /dist/*.whl
+5. Find the .whl file in `/dist/*.whl`
 6. Download the [Astro CLI](https://github.com/astronomer/astro-cli)
 7. Create a new project directory, cd into it, and run `astro dev init` to initialize a new astro project
 8. Ensure the Dockerfile contains Airflow 2.0: `FROM quay.io/astronomer/ap-airflow:2.0.0-buster-onbuild`
 9. Copy `.whl` file to the top-level of your Astro project
-10. Add to Dockerfile `RUN pip install --user airflow_provider_fivetran-0.0.1-py3-none-any.whl` to install the wheel into the containerized operating environment.
+10. Add the `.whl` file to the Dockerfile: `RUN pip install --user airflow_provider_<PROVIDER_NAME>-0.0.1-py3-none-any.whl` to install the wheel into the containerized operating environment.
 11. Copy your sample DAG to the `dags/` folder of your astro project directory.
 12. Run `astro dev start` to build the containers and run Airflow locally (you'll need Docker on your machine).
-13. When you're done, run `astro dev stop` to wind down the deployment (or `astro dev kill` to kill the containers and remove the local Docker volumes.
-You can also use this command if you need to rebuild the environment with a new .whl file.
+13. When you're done, run `astro dev stop` to wind down the deployment.
+Run `astro dev kill` to kill the containers and remove the local Docker volumes- use this command if you need to rebuild the environment with a new `.whl` file.

-> Note: If you are having trouble accessing the Airflow webserver locally, it is likely due to a bug in your wheel setup.
+> Note: If you are having trouble accessing the Airflow webserver locally, there could be a bug in your wheel setup.
 To debug, run `docker ps`, grab the container ID of the scheduler, and run `docker logs <scheduler-container-id>` to see the issue.

 Once you have the local wheel built and tested, you're ready to [send us your repo](https://registry.astronomer.io/publish-rovider) to be published on [The Astronomer Registry](https://registry.astronomer.io).